 Plenty of RV parks in Florida offer guests permanent lodging options.
 Many RV parks charge long-term residents by the month, but others offer annual rates for those who wish to stay at least a year.

-If you want to experience the ups and downs of RV living full time without buying a camper, then you should consider renting one through RVshare.
+If you’re interested in RV living full time, try out the lifestyle first by renting one through RVshare.
 In Florida, you can rent anything from a modest travel trailer to a luxurious Class A motor home.
-Once you’ve done so, you can learn how to live in an RV full time while enjoying a new family adventure.